ianxm/gimp-comic-book/readme.md

     lines wherever there are edges in the image.
 The trace layer usually picks up some details that the sketch layer misses.

     We duplicate the background and add the new layer to the top.
+We lighten the new layer with `curves` to wash out any glare or shiny spots so they aren't picked up by the edge detection.
 The main work is done by the Sobel Edge Detection filter, which we run on the new layer.
 We desaturate to convert to greyscale since we don't want color info.
 Then we adjust levels in the trace layer to stengthen the most significant lines and dim the noise.
 We use the `Fine Detail` parameter to control this adjustment.
 If `Fine Detail` is turned down to zero, we skip this step entirely.

     Finally we invert the trace layer and set its mode to `MULTIPLY` so that the lines show up overlayed on the background.